-The layered PMSE OR, layered PMSE occurrence time (OT) and total observing time detected by EISCAT VHF radar from 2004 to 2015 are illustrated in Table 3.
-PMSE mono-, double-, tri-layer and total OR are also presented in Table 3.
+The layered PMSE OR, layered PMSE occurrence time (OT), and total observing time detected by EISCAT VHF radar from 2004 to 2015 are illustrated in Table 3.
+PMSE monolayer, double-layer, tri-layer, and total OR are also presented in Table 3.